 Amend paragraph 5 as follows:

-All Reconsideration Requests must be submitted to an e-mail address designated by the Governance Committee within fifteen 30 days after:
+All Reconsideration Requests must be submitted to an e-mail address designated by the Board Governance Committee within fifteen 30 days after:

-for requests challenging actions, the date on which information about the challenged action is first published in a resolution, unless the posting of the resolution is not accompanied by a rationale.
+for requests challenging Board actions, the date on which information about the challenged Board action is first published in a resolution, unless the posting of the resolution is not accompanied by a rationale.
 In that instance, the request must be submitted within 30 days from the initial posting of the rationale; or

 for requests challenging staff actions, the date on which the party submitting the request became aware of, or reasonably should have become aware of, the challenged staff action; or

-for requests challenging either or staff inaction, the date on which the affected person reasonably concluded, or reasonably should have concluded, that action would not be taken in a timely manner.
+for requests challenging either Board or staff inaction, the date on which the affected person reasonably concluded, or reasonably should have concluded, that action would not be taken in a timely manner.

 Due Process